IsroilovA/expense-tracker-nodejs/README.md

 ```
 npm start
 ```
-If you have set up nodemon for development, you can also use npm run dev to start the server with hot reload.

 5. View the Application:
 Open your browser and navigate to http://localhost:3000 to see the application running.